Louise Glück: Early life

 As a teenager, Glück developed anorexia nervosa, which became the defining challenge of her late teenage and young adult years.
-She has described the illness, in one essay, as the result of an effort to assert her independence from her mother.
-Elsewhere, she has connected her illness to the death of an elder sister, an event that occurred before she was born.
+She described the illness, in one essay, as the result of an effort to assert her independence from her mother.
+Elsewhere, she connected her illness to the death of an elder sister, an event that occurred before she was born.
 During the fall of her senior year at George W. Hewlett High School, in Hewlett, New York, she began psychoanalytic treatment.
 A few months later, she was taken out of school in order to focus on her rehabilitation, although she still graduated in 1961.
-Of that decision, she has written, "I understood that at some point I was going to die.
+Of that decision, she wrote, "I understood that at some point I was going to die.
 What I knew more vividly, more viscerally, was that I did not want to die".
-She spent the next seven years in therapy, which she has credited with helping her to overcome the illness and teaching her how to think.
+She spent the next seven years in therapy, which she credited with helping her to overcome the illness and teaching her how to think.

 As a result of her condition, Glück did not enroll in college as a full-time student.
-She has described her decision to forgo higher education in favor of therapy as necessary: "…my emotional condition, my extreme rigidity of behavior and frantic dependence on ritual made other forms of education impossible".
+She described her decision to forgo higher education in favor of therapy as necessary: "… my emotional condition, my extreme rigidity of behavior and frantic dependence on ritual made other forms of education impossible".
 Instead, she took a poetry class at Sarah Lawrence College and, from 1963 to 1966, she enrolled in poetry workshops at Columbia University's School of General Studies, which offered courses for non-degree students.
 While there, she studied with Léonie Adams and Stanley Kunitz.
-She has credited these teachers as significant mentors in her development as a poet.
+She credited these teachers as significant mentors in her development as a poet.